lin380/coursebook/docs/04-approaching-analysis.md

 <p>The essential questions for this chapter are:</p>
 <ul>
 <li>What is the role of statistics in data analysis?</li>
-<li>What is the importance of descriptive statistics in data analysis?</li>
+<li>What is the importance of descriptive assessment in data analysis?</li>
-<li>What are the main goals of the three statistical approaches to data analysis?</li>
+<li>In what ways are main approaches to data analysis similar and different?</li>
 </ul>
 </div>